Vanishing cycles on Poisson varieties: Introduction

 An isomorphism of the (would be) microlocal fiber functor with the standard Mirkovi\'c-Vilonen fiber functor is a relation between the hyperbolic stalks and the microlocalization at the torus-fixed points.
 It seems to go through in our extended setup, see~Conjecture~\ref{oko}.
 If true, it would express the classical $R$-matrices of~\cite[Section~4.8]{mo} as the action of the microlocal fundamental group.

 There is one more rich class of algebraic Poisson varieties with finitely many symplectic leaves: Nakajima quiver varieties.
 They satisfy all the technical conditions of~\ref{setup} except one (apart from type $A$ case, finite or affine): the torus fixed point set is not discrete.
 So already in the simplest examples of type $D,E$ Kleinian singularities (finite type quiver varieties, corresponding to the zero weight of the adjoint fundamental representation) the Euler obstruction does not vanish.
 More precisely, it is equal to 1 for all type $D,E$ Kleinian singularities (there are but 2 strata), so that the multiplicity of the cotangent fiber at the singular point in the characteristic cycle of IC (=constant) sheaf is 2.
+On the positive side, for affine hypertoric varieties (another class of algebraic Poisson varieties with finitely many symplectic leaves) all our conditions are satisfied, so that the multiplicity of the conormal bundle to a stratum in the characteristic cycle of the IC sheaf coincides with the total dimension of the IC stalk at this stratum, computed in~\cite{pw}.